Ford Fiesta Active review

 While the Fiesta Active makes a strong fist of the space its small dimensions provide, and young families should do well with it, if you want to maximise the amount of interior space your small car offers, look into the Honda Jazz– it’s the epitome of clever packaging.

 At 311 litres with the rear seats up, boot space in the Fiesta Active is identical to the Fiesta hatch.
 Drop the seats in the Active and luggage space grows to 1,093 litres.
 These figures are reasonable, if nothing to write home about.
 The SEAT Arona, for comparison, offers 400 litres of luggage space with the rear seats up, while the Citroen C3 Aircross has 520 litres if you slide its rear seats forward.

 Ford will fit the Fiesta Active with a tow bar for £225 – though not in conjunction with the optional panoramic sunroof.
 So equipped, the Active will tow up to 1,000kg, and will do so most comfortably if you choose the 118bhp 1.5-litre diesel engine.

 Reliability and Safety

-The Driver Assistance pack, meanwhile, bundles adaptive cruise control, autonomous emergency braking (which operates at speeds up to 50mph) and fatigue detection.
-At £200, this kit is worth having.
+The Driver Assistance pack, meanwhile, bundles adaptive cruise control, autonomous emergency braking (which operates at speeds up to 50mph), blind-spot detection, auto park assist and a reversing camera.
+It’s not cheap, costing £600 or £900 depending on trim level, but this kit is worth having.